About the H. J. Jiang Group

 Jason Hwong

-Jason is a visiting researcher working on plasma electrochemical systems.
+Jason is a visiting researcher working on plasma electrochemical systems and polymer electrolytes.
 He completed a Bachelor's in Mechanical Engineering at Vanderbilt University, and worked on lithium-ion batteries at the National Renewable Energy Lab and SLAC National Lab in the US.
 He will join Stanford University for his PhD in the Materials Science and Engineering Department.

 Leah Tadese